 THE INN Keepers

 Welcome to The INN on Trout River!
-I am Nick, your Innkeeper, and I am thrilled to host you at our slice of paradise in northern Vermont.
+I am Nick, one of your Innkeepers, and I am thrilled to host you at our slice of paradise in northern Vermont.

 I truly am my mother’s son and a product of my Italian American family upbringing.
 I was raised in my family’s homestead, originally considered to be in the “country” but truly just outside of NYC.
 The homestead was always a hub of activity for the gathering, entertaining, and, most importantly, feeding of family and friends.
 My mother carried on the legacy of her mother, and my house was home to all.